Samhit-Chowdary/4156-Team-project/README.md

 * Static Code Analysis using PMD.
 * Branch Coverage using Jacoco.
 * API Testing using Postman and Newman.

+## CI Build Report

+The CI build reports can be found here: https://github.com/Samhit-Chowdary/4156-Team-project/actions (One of the build reports can be found here: https://github.com/Samhit-Chowdary/4156-Team-project/actions/runs/12201880494/job/34041277308)

+## JIRA Board

+The JIRA board for the project can be found here: https://null-terminators.atlassian.net/jira/software/projects/SCRUM/boards/1

 ## Endpoints